-The two Algerians, a 24-year-old woman and a 23-year-old man started their journey on Thursday, April 4, 2019.
-They crossed the border to Croatia by foot west of Livno (BiH).
+Two Algerians, a 24-year-old woman and a 23-year-old man, started their journey on Thursday, April 4, 2019.
+They crossed the border into Croatia by foot west of Livno (BiH).
 After two nights of walking, they reached Sinj (CRO) from where they continued by bus to Split and Zagreb.
 Both of them stayed one night in Zagreb and took a bus to Varazdin (CRO) on the evening of April 7.
-They left Varazdin in the same night by foot, crossed the border to Slovenia and arrived in Sredisce ob Dravi (SLN) the next morning on April 8.
+They left Varazdin that same night by foot, crossed the border into Slovenia and arrived in Sredisce ob Dravi (SLN) the next morning on April 8.

 They were waiting at the train station of Sredisce to take a train to Ljubljana.
 Around 10 am, an unofficial brown-beige car drove towards them.
 Two officers stepped out, wearing either black or dark blue uniforms and carrying small guns on their belts.
 The respondent remembered to have seen the following two emblems on the policemen’s uniforms:

 The two officers approached the two people on the move and asked for their documents.